Return to top

 ingredients for pear gorgonzola pizza

-• Pears: Usually the pear & gorgonzola pizzas have like 6 thin slices of pear on them.
-I used 1.5 pears and sliced them super thin so they became gooey and melted into the cheese, but this increased the fiber of the pizza and more fruit is always good.
+• Pears: Usually a pear and gorgonzola pizza has only like 6 thin slices of pear on them.
+I used one and a half fresh pears and sliced them super thin so they became gooey and melted into the cheese— yum!
+There are many varieties of pear and any will work.
+I used Bartlett pears for this pear pizza, but red pears would be extra pretty!

-• Cheese: A combination of fontina and gorgonzola give you that melted decadence with tons of flavor
+• Fontina And Gorgonzola Cheese: A combination of fontina and gorgonzola give you that melted decadence with tons of flavor.

-• Walnuts: I used 1/2 cup for healthy fats, fiber and protein.
+• Walnuts: I used a half cup of walnuts for healthy fats, fiber, and protein.

 dough brushed with olive oil